10th Infantry Division (India): Indo-Pakistani War of 1971

 Following the withdrawal, the operations shifted to the area east of the Manawar Tawi river.
 On 8 and 9 December, the Pakistani forces attempted to force the Raipur crossing, but this attack was beaten back by 10 Garhwal Rifles, leading to 39 Pakistani dead and six taken as prisoners of war.
 This was followed by multiple unsuccessful probing attacks.
 An armour attack through Sukhtao nullah opposite Chaprael was also beaten back.
 On the early hours of 10 December, Pakistani 111 Infantry Brigade along with 4 Punjab, 10 Baloch and 28 Cavalry crossed Darh and established a bridgehead.
 This advance, though could not progress much, because of Indian infantry fire and the Pakistani tanks getting bogged.
-A counter-attack by a mixed group of tanks from the Deccan Horse and 72 Armoured Regiment failed for the same reason - soft soil.
+A counter-attack by a mixed group of tanks from the Deccan Horse and 72 Armoured Regiment failed for the same reason – soft soil.

 The Pakistani commander, General Janjua was killed on 9 December 1971, after his helicopter was shot down.
 Following this, the Indians attacked the Pakistani bridgehead from two directions on 10 December -two infantry companies and one squadron of 72 Armoured Regiment from the north and one infantry company from the south.
 The attack and the decision of the new commander to pull back troops led to the Pakistanis pulling back on 10 December.
 The Pakistanis lost six tanks, whereas the Indians lost five.
 Following this, the line of control was stabilised at this point.
 After the ceasefire and as part of the Simla Agreement, India lost the territory west of the Tawi river.

 Meanwhile, in the hill sector, Pakistan attacked Picquet 707, Laleali and Dewa on 3 December 1971.
 These attacks were beaten back, except for the one at Picquet 707, where they managed a foothold.
 An effective counter-attack managed to force the Pakistanis to withdraw leaving 50 Pakistanis dead.
 The Pakistani forces attempted further attacks on 6 and 7 December without success.
-A Pakistani Air Observation Post aircraft was shot down at Laleali.
+A Pakistani air observation post aircraft was shot down at Laleali.
 A Pakistani platoon successfully infiltrated in the Batal area on 5 December, but was evicted by a company which had moved in from Nathuan Tibba.
 On 8 December 1971, Dewa and the surrounding heights were captured by Pakistan after heavy fighting.

 The present

-The 10 Infantry Division is presently located in Akhnoor, Jammu and Kashmir.
+The 10 RAPID Division is presently located in Akhnoor, Jammu and Kashmir.
 It has actively participated in counter-insurgency operations in the sector, Operation Rakshak, Operation Vijay and Operation Parakram.
 It took part in the rescue and relief operation during Operation Megh Rahat during the September 2014 floods in Jammu and Kashmir.